 This also has some useful contacts at the end of the document on where to go for certain issues.

 Asbestos in our built environment from Safewwork SA (incl. useful contacts):

 A needle disposal service is available for residents.

 1.4 and 5 litre sharps containers can be purchased for a subsidised rate.

 The above costs are half the actual purchase price which is met by Council in the interest of public safety.

 The containers should be returned to the Civic Centre for disposal when full.
 There is no charge for disposal which is fully subsidised by Council.

 It is important to note that all containers prior to receipt at Council should be clean and taped/sealed down otherwise they will not be accepted at the Civic Centre of Council.

-All plumbing work associated with the installation of a septic tank must be undertaken by a qualified plumber.
+All plumbing work associated with the installation of a septic tank / aerobic tank and its disposal area must be undertaken by an appropriately qualified plumber.

 Requirements for backflushing your pool in an STED's effluent disposal scheme, or a sewered or unsewered area within the jurisdiction of the Port Augusta City Council.